rgriff23/rgriff23.github.io/_posts/2017-05-01-USWNT-NHL-Twitter-popularity.md

 ___

-Their arguments boil down to this: the USWNT does not deserve more financial support because they don’t generate enough revenue because people don’t care enough about women’s hockey.
-They are correct to say that women's hockey does not generate much revenue, but the reasons for this are complex, and there is a chicken and egg problem when it comes to the relationship between monetary input and output.
-The USWNT recognizes that the women's game requires more exposure and publicity, which is why establishing a committee to promote the women's game was part of their deal with USA Hockey.
+It is true that women's hockey does not generate much revenue, but the reasons for this are complex, and there is a chicken and egg problem when it comes to the relationship between monetary input and output.
+The USWNT recognizes that the women's game requires more exposure and opportunities to play, and that is why establishing a committee to promote the women's game was part of their deal with USA Hockey.

 What I want to focus on is the claim that people just don't care about women's hockey.
 How popular are top female players compared to professional male ice hockey players?
 To address this question, I turned to Twitter, where the number of followers for Twitter users provides a measure of popularity.
 I decided to compare the number of Twitter followers for members of the USWNT to NHL players.
 In addition, I used data on [2016-17 NHL salaries](http://www.hockey-reference.com/friv/current_nhl_salaries.cgi) to estimate the average salary of NHL players at a similar level of popularity as USWNT players.